duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 ### Window Functions Benchmark

-Each benchmark query follows the format below, but with different sets of window functions in the `<window function(s)>` placeholder.
+Each benchmark query follows the format below, but with different sets of window functions in the `⟨window function(s)⟩` placeholder.
 The table in use is the largest table from the H2O.ai join benchmark, and in this case the 5GB scale was used.

 ```sql